felixengelmann/act-r-sentence-parser-em/README.md

 #### ACT-R

-An ACT-R distribution is included, but if you wish to retrieve a newer version, you can refer to the following sources:
+An ACT-R distribution is included.
+The model runs with ACT-R 6.0 and has not been tested on newer versions.
+If you want to use a different version, refer to:
  - http://act-r.psy.cmu.edu/
  - https://github.com/RyanHope/ACT-R
- - `svn://jordan.psy.cmu.edu/usr/local/svnroot/actr6`

 #### Modules

-Make sure the following modules (provided in `MODULES/`) are located in `actr6/other-files/`
-- `emma-p.lisp`
-- `parsing-module.lisp`
-- if desired: `chunk-tree.lisp`
+The parsing module `parsing-module.lisp` and an adjusted version of the EMMA eye movement control model `emma-p.lisp` are located in `actr6/other-files/`.
+If desired, you can also put `chunk-tree.lisp` in there to visualise trees.

 #### Running ACT-R and environment